-Teaching history at the middle school and high school level requires at least a bachelor's degree in education and teaching certificate.
+Teaching history at the middle school and high school level requires at least a bachelor's degree in education and a teaching certificate.
 Aspiring history teachers are encouraged to double major or minor in history, or complete an education degree that offers history as a concentration.
 Additionally, those who plan to teach in a public school need to be licensed, which requires completion of student teaching, passing state certification exams and applying for a teaching license from the state board of education.
 Postsecondary history teachers need a master's or doctoral degree.

 |Career Titles||Middle School Teacher||High School Teacher||Postsecondary Teacher|